portworx/px-docs/scheduler/docker/compose.md

 keywords: portworx, PX-Developer, container, Docker Compose, storage
 sidebar: home_sidebar
 redirect_from: "/run-with-compose.html"
+meta-description: "Learn to run PX-Developer with docker compose.
+Try today."
 ---
 You can run PX-Developer with [docker-compose](https://docs.docker.com/compose/install/) to create a storage cluster for containers, as follows: